-For the year ended December 31, 2023, we recognized \$6.6 million of contract revenue, \$0.3 million of National Institutes of Health ("NIH") grant revenue and \$0.1 million of royalty revenue.
-For the year ended December 31, 2022, revenue consisted of \$0.1 million of contract revenue, and \$0.3 million of CPRIT grant revenue.
-The revenue does not reflect any revenue derived from Elusys Therapeutics which was divested in December 2023.
-The increase in contract revenue is primarily due to execution of process development contracts, a significant portion of which was from one customer for which we no longer anticipate deriving significant revenue.
+For the year ended December 31, 2024, we recognized \$6.0 million of CDMO revenue and \$0.2 million of National Institutes of Health ("NIH") grant revenue.
+For the year ended December 31, 2023, we recognized \$6.6 million of CDMO revenue, \$0.3 million of National Institutes of Health ("NIH") grant revenue and \$0.1 million of royalty revenue.
+These amounts do not reflect any revenue derived from Elusys Therapeutics which was divested in December 2023.
+The decrease in CDMO revenue is primarily due to less revenue from one customer that migrated to a larger CDMO for commercial manufacture of their product during 2024.